In this document

 $ adb shell am instrument -w \ > -e class com.android.demo.app.tests.UnitTests \ > com.android.demo.app.tests/android.test.InstrumentationTestRunner

-gets the value of the -e
+am instrument gets the value of the -e flag, detects the

 Selecting a subset of tests

-, enter:
+FunctionTests, enter:

 $ adb shell am instrument -w \ > -e class com.android.demo.app.tests.UnitTests,com.android.demo.app.tests.FunctionTests#testCamera \ > com.android.demo.app.tests/android.test.InstrumentationTestRunner